 Our Board of Directors has an Audit Committee, composed of Messrs.
 Lee (Chair) and Mather, and Dr. Eshelman, each of whom satisfy the independence requirements of Rules 5605(a)(2) and 5605(c)(2) of the NASDAQ Stock Market listing rules and Section 10A(m)(3) of the Exchange Act.
-Our Board has determined that Mr. Lee is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K. The Audit Committee did not hold any meetings in 2017.
+Dr. Mario served on our Audit Committee until Messrs.
+Lee and Mather joined our Board in March 2018.
+Our Board has determined that Mr. Lee is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K. Our Audit Committee met five times during the 2018 fiscal year.